Big Idea Guidelines

 The following are the guidelines for the Big Idea feature.
 They are current as of August 11, 2020 and supersede previous guidance.

 THE BIG IDEA is a regular feature on Whatever, the blog of author John Scalzi, in which authors talk about the central subject of their latest book.
 The Big Idea has run since 2008 and has featured hundreds of authors, fiction and non-fiction, across several genres.

 John Scalzi’s blog Whatever has existed since 1998 and and is one of the most popular personal blogs on the Internet.
-It receives up to 50,000 visits daily, from visitors who are often avid readers and buyers of books.
+Through visits to the site, email subscriptions and RSS feeds, it has tens of thousands of readers daily, and these readers are often avid readers and buyers of books.

 The Big Idea usually runs twice a week on the site (sometimes more, sometimes less).
 Here are the most recent Big Idea pieces that have run.
 Big Idea pieces are widely linked across the Internet, increasing the reach of each piece.

 Authors of any genre of novel or standalone novella (or works of standard length for YA/MG/Children/Graphic Novels) and any field of full-length non-fiction work, published by presses who distribute to major US or UK bookstores on a returnable basis and/or make their ebooks available on at least three of the following United States online book stores: Amazon, Barnes and Noble, Google Play, Apple iBookStore, Kobo.

 Works must be published by a third party, i.e., not self-published (Amazon Digital Services, Smashwords, et al are distribution platforms, not publishers in the usual sense).
 This third party publisher must publish more than one author, must have an editorial staff that is not comprised of the author or their immediate family, and have a Web site which includes its current author slate and immediate release schedule.

 In very rare cases self-published work by authors with substantial, successful previous publishing history will be considered.